nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-4.4 Public security assuring - People friendly service

-Police plays a very important role in maintaining law and order in the country as an

-institution close to the public.
-An important factor that reflects how the rule of law

-functions is the independent and efficient functioning of the police.
-However, at present,

-the public believes that the Sri Lanka Police is an institution from which it is impossible to

-get any service without political or other social connections or bribery.
-On the other hand,

-some police officers are also victims of political interference and are constantly suffering

-due to ill-treatment.
-The National People’s Power expects to make the police service an

-independent, efficient, and friendly service that is closer to the public.
+Police plays a very important role in maintaining law and order in the country as an institution close to the public.
+An important factor that reflects how the rule of law functions is the independent and efficient functioning of the police.
+However, at present, the public believes that the Sri Lanka Police is an institution from which it is impossible to get any service without political or other social connections or bribery.
+On the other hand, some police officers are also victims of political interference and are constantly suffering due to ill-treatment.
+The National People’s Power expects to make the police service an independent, efficient, and friendly service that is closer to the public.

 #### Principles